cleanflight/cleanflight/docs/Board - CC3D.md

 To connect the GUI to the flight controller you just need a USB cable to use the Virtual Com Port (VCP) or you can use UART1 (Main Port).

+Only 2 ports, excluding the SoftSerial port, can be enabled at any one time.

 CLI access is only available via the VCP by default.

 # Main Port